Virgin Hyperloop pod tours the US

-Virgin Hyperloop is taking its XP-1 hyperloop pod on the road to start a conversation about the power of this new form of mass transportation.
+Virgin Hyperloop is taking its XP-1 hyperloop pod on the road to start a conversation about the power of this new form of mass transformation.

 The XP-1 pod completed the world’s first full-system hyperloop test in May 2017 – what Virgin Hyperloop calls its “Kitty Hawk” moment after the town where the Wright brothers made the first controlled powered airplane flights.
 The pod will visit cities across America during August and September as locations around the world compete to be the first to implement hyperloop technology.